tahaafzal5/personal-website/notes.md

 - add logs for browser console

 ## things to do/improve:
-- when the right-side moves to the bottom:
-    - add a media query so that
-        - profile-overview is in the center in this layout
-            - memoji
-            - name
-            - title
 - sticky top navbar with links to
     - welcome
         - default
-        - like a welcome, get to know me, and fun page
+        - like a welcome, get to know me, and fun page (a "blog")
         - this page will continue to have the profile-overiew
     - resume (move all my resume section there)
     - media